RaphaelPB/WHAT-IF/README.md

-# WHAT-IF: Supporting water infrastructure investment planning with hydroeconomic optimization models
+﻿# WHAT-IF: Supporting water infrastructure investment planning with hydroeconomic optimization models **Master branch** Comes with example case data - perfect to understand the model and start your own WHAT-IF study case
-**Master branch**

 ## The decision support tool